Sheep Meadow: Emergency and other uses

 At least one child is said to have been born in Sheep Meadow.
 Isidore Block, known locally as a street poet, has stated that he was born in Sheep Meadow in 1920.

 Use in media

 Film and television production is allowed on Sheep Meadow only with an official permit and when it is open.
 The meadow is open for production in dry weather from May through October, from 11 a.m. to dusk.

-Beginning with Romeo and Juliet in 1908, films such as It Could Happen To You (1994), The Fisher King (1991), Wall Street (1987), Ghostbusters (1984), Enchanted (2007), and The Manchurian Candidate (1962) have used Sheep Meadow as a setting.
+Beginning with Romeo and Juliet in 1908, films such as Odds Against Tomorrow (1959), It Could Happen To You (1994), The Fisher King (1991), Wall Street (1987), Ghostbusters (1984), Enchanted (2007), and The Manchurian Candidate (1962) have used Sheep Meadow as a setting.
 The meadow has been used for scenes depicting romantic moments, large dance numbers, and car chases.
 The director Mark Levin wanted to fill Sheep Meadow with sheep for a scene in his 2005 romance Little Manhattan.
 After NYC Parks refused this request, the filmmakers placed temporary sod along the path surrounding the meadow, then filmed the sheep atop the temporary sod.